sigsum/sigsum/www.sigsum.org/content/about.md

 # About
-Sigsum is a free and open source software project that [launched officially][] in October, 2021.
+Sigsum is a free and open-source software project that [launched officially][] in October, 2021.
 Its goal is to provide a minimal building block that can be used to enforce public logging of signed checksums.